 Step 5: Be your own PR manager

-If companies can pay be big chunks of money to be their PR managers then it only makes sense that I should use my own skills to promote myself and my blog.
+If companies can pay big chunks of money to be their PR managers then it only makes sense that I should use my own skills to promote myself and my blog.
 Admittedly, this can be one of the toughest parts of being a professional travel blogger for most people.
 Have you ever tried to write a press release about yourself, writing all about how wonderful and talented you are in the third person?!
 It’s horrible and makes you feel such a big-headed ass.
 If you want to get places, and win awards, and get featured and be interviewed and make all those top travel blogger lists, then it needs to be done.
-I have worked so hard for over 5 years to grow my own personal brand, I have stayed up late night after night writing blog posts and doing research and I have spent days on social media trying to grow my brand and get my name out there.
-Thanks to brilliant PR Manager and agent (ahem, that’s me!)
+I have worked so hard for over 5 years to grow my own personal brand.
+I have stayed up late night after night writing blog posts and doing research and I have spent days on social media trying to grow my brand and get my name out there.
+Thanks to a brilliant PR Manager and agent (ahem, that’s me!)
 I have been featured in both local and national newspapers and magazines, have had my work republished in The Huffington Post, have been interviewed by top Irish media sites.
 I also spoke at my first conference this year, the Digital Tourism conference in the Titanic Belfast.
 It was such an incredible experience and I hope to speak at many more next year.

 Like I said at the start, I am very new to this and have only been doing it full time for just over four months!
 I am so excited to see what 2016 brings and have big plans on how to make this blog much bigger, better and more useful for all!
 I am hoping to try out some affiliate programmes, write an e-book about everything I have learned from 10 years of solo travel (and 5 years of travel blogging!) and maybe even secure some speaking engagements!
 If you have any tips I don’t know about, or any useful advice, I would love to hear about them!
 Janet x